NVIDIA/DALI/docs/math.rst

 Mathematical expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^

-DALI allows you to use regular Python arithmetic operations and some mathematical functions in the :meth:`~nvidia.dali.pipeline.Pipeline.define_graph` method on the values that are returned from invoking other operators.
+DALI allows you to use regular Python arithmetic operations and other mathematical functions in the :meth:`~nvidia.dali.pipeline.Pipeline.define_graph` method on the values that are returned from invoking other operators.